 You know, we have existing examples of these community benefits agreements.
 They can include local hire provisions, targeted hire for workers of color, for women, for other under-represented workers.
-They can include community -- business investments into a community controlled fund, reductions in air pollution, higher labor standards.
+They can include community-business investments into a community controlled fund, reductions in air pollution, higher labor standards.
 It is, at the end of the day, a binding legal agreement that puts communities and workers in the driver's seat of determining the path of these investments, and it is actually being attached to many of these investments that are going to businesses.

-Mr. Evans.
+Mr. EVANS.
 Thank you, Mr. Chairman.
 I yield back the balance of my time.

-Chairman Smith of Missouri.
+Chairman SMITH of Missouri.
 Ms. Tenney is recognized.

-Ms. Tenney.
+Ms. TENNEY.
 Thank you, Mr. Chairman, and thank you to the witnesses today.

-I have heard it said by my colleagues across the aisle that -- I just call it the Inflation signed into law -- represents an attempt at industrial policy.
+I have heard it said by my colleagues across the aisle that-I just call it the Inflation Act and the Green New Deal, because that is what it was touted as, even before it was signed into law-represents an attempt at industrial policy.
 If so, I think it is a pretty poor attempt.
 The truth is this isn't industrial policy, it is ideological policy.